Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Method

-By setting $M=9$, $p_i=\frac{i}{10}, i=0,1,\cdots,9$, $\mathcal{L}=\{0,1,\cdots,5\}^6$, $\mathcal{T}=\{0,1,\cdots,50\}^{10}$, and $C_0 = 0.001$, we solved problem (\ref{ilp:original}) to obtain the integer-based scoring system.
-Table \ref{tab:system1} presents the point allocation for each predictor, with total score ranges from 0 to 19.
-Table \ref{tab:system2} shows the corresponding predicted risk of tumor invasiveness for each score category.
-Each clinician has an implicit preference, which can be interpreted as a decision threshold.
-For example, a threshold of 25\% indicates that the clinician considers it acceptable if, out of four patients undergoing surgery, at most three turn out to have low-risk adenocarcinoma.
-Using this scoring system to guide surgical decisions, a patient whose total score meets or exceeds three points (the corresponding risk exceeds 25\%) would be recommended for surgery, whereas a patient with a lower score would not.
+RSS-DNB was then trained using the preprocessed features.
+In this application, we set $p_i=\frac{i}{10}$ ($i=0,\ldots,9$), $\mathcal{L}=\{-10,\ldots,10\}$, and $C_0=0$, and solved the optimization problem in (\ref{ilp:original}).
+The resulting model selected five predictors and produced a sparse additive scorecard with integer coefficients.
+Table~\ref{tab:system1} presents the point allocation for each selected feature, while Table~\ref{tab:system2} provides the estimated probability of serious delinquency corresponding to each total score.
+Each lender has an implicit risk preference, which can be interpreted as a decision threshold.
+For example, a threshold of 10\% means that a lender consider a borrower acceptable when the estimated probability of serious delinquency does not exceed 10\%.
+Using this scoring system to support lending decisions, a borrower whose total score meets or exceeds 10 points (the corresponding risk exceeds 10\%) would be flagged as a high-risk applicant and may require additional review, whereas borrowers with lower scores would be considered lower risk.

-In this example, we intentionally restrict the model to a small set of clinically interpretable predictors to highlight the workflow of the method and its ability to produce an integer-based risk scoring system.
-A more comprehensive evaluation using the full feature set is reported as a case study in Section \ref{sec:application}.
+This illustrative application is intended to provide insight into the model-building process and the characteristics of the resulting scoring system, rather than to evaluate predictive performance or decision utility.
+A comprehensive evaluation is provided as a case study in Section \ref{sec:application}.

 Next, we aim to clarify whether minimizing the negative weighted sum of net benefits across different thresholds can yield a model that exhibits a high level of both discrimination and calibration.
 To this end, we investigate how net benefit relates to both discrimination and calibration.